Open Accessibility Menu

 Employee shares heartwarming story of giving birth at the Cosgrove Maternity Center

-In June 2023, Maggie Bloomfield Avalos and her husband Brad were busy young professionals eagerly awaiting the August arrival of their first child.
-Maggie was feeling well and thriving in her career as a registered nurse at the UH Seidman Cancer Center at Southwest General.
-The couple was also excited about a milestone in Brad’s career: his upcoming graduation from the Cleveland Fire Academy.
+In June 2023, Maggie Bloomfield Avalos and her husband, Brad Avalos, were busy young professionals eagerly awaiting the late July arrival of their first child, a baby boy.
+Maggie was thriving in her pregnancy while continuing in her career as a registered nurse at University Hospitals (UH) Seidman Cancer Center at Southwest General.
+The couple also was excited about an upcoming milestone in Brad’s career—his graduation from the City of Cleveland Fire Training Academy.

-The couple had a birth plan in place, intending to deliver at Southwest General’s Cosgrove Maternity Center, where, as an employee, Maggie felt most comfortable and confident in the care she and her baby would receive.
-Then at nearly 34 weeks pregnant, after arriving at work one morning, Maggie began to feel unwell.
+The couple had a birth plan in place, intending to deliver at Southwest General’s Cosgrove Maternity Center, where, as an employee of the hospital, Maggie felt most comfortable and confident in the care she and her baby would receive.
+Then, at nearly 34 weeks pregnant, after arriving at work one morning, Maggie began to feel unwell.

 Trusting Her Instincts

 Maggie shared her unease with her supervisor, who encouraged her to contact her obstetrician.
-Her doctor then sent her up to the Cosgrove Maternity Center for a check-up.
-Although baby Avalos would be premature, Maggie’s healthcare team decided it was best for both mother and child to deliver at 33 weeks and 6 days gestation rather than wait any longer.
+Her doctor then sent her to the Cosgrove Maternity Center at Southwest General for a check-up.
+Upon arrival at the Labor and Delivery Unit, Maggie’s blood pressure had risen significantly.
+Further complicating things, lab test results revealed abnormalities, including the presence of blood in her urine.
+This, coupled with her elevated blood pressure, raised concerns, and Maggie’s healthcare team decided it was best for both mom and baby to deliver at 33 weeks and 6 days’ gestation rather than wait any longer—even though this meant baby Avalos would be premature.

 A Surprise Call

 As she was admitted to the Cosgrove Maternity Center for the early delivery of her first child, Maggie knew she was in good hands.
-She understood that preterm delivery could mean complications for the baby, including difficulty breathing on his own.
-However, she was reassured with the knowledge that the Cosgrove Maternity Center was designated a Level II Neonatal and Maternity Care facility, recognized as a provider of specialized care to premature infants born at or after 32 weeks gestation.
+She understood that a preterm delivery could mean complications for the baby, including difficulty breathing on his own.
+However, she was reassured with the knowledge that the Cosgrove Maternity Center was a designated Level II Neonatal and Maternity Care facility, recognized as a provider of specialized care to premature infants born at or after 32 weeks’ gestation.

 A Successful Delivery

-Five hours after arriving at the Cosgrove Maternity Center, Maggie delivered Archie via emergency Cesarean section, who weighed just 4 lbs.
-15 oz.
-He spent 24 days in the Special Care Nursery catching up to his due date.
+Five hours after arriving at the Cosgrove Maternity Center, Maggie delivered baby Archie via emergency Cesarean section.
+He weighed just 4 lbs.
+15 oz. and spent 24 days in the Special Care Nursery.
 In that time, however, Archie needed only supplemental oxygen and a little help learning how to feed.

 Although the birth didn’t go as planned, the family was able to include an important part of their birth plan in their delivery experience—skin-to-skin bonding time for Brad and Archie.